In the Timeline or Xsheet view, click in the first cell of the drawing layer.

 or Cameraview, start drawing.

-If you are using the Brush tool and wish to makes changes to your brush, in the Tool Properties view, click on the arrow button to open the Brush Properties or Pencil Properties dialog.
-In the Brush Properties dialog, you can customize the size, shape and smoothing of your brush.
+If you want to make changes to your brush or pencil, in the Tool Properties view, click on the arrow button to open the Brush Properties or Pencil Properties dialog.
+In the Brush Properties dialog, you can customize the size, shape, texture, feathering and smoothing of your brush.
 In the Pencil Properties dialog, you can customize the size, smoothing, texture and line ends of your pencil.

 - You can quickly adjust the size of the selected drawing tool by pressing and holding the O key, then clicking and dragging in the drawing space.
 If you are using a tablet pen, doing this with the eraser tip of your pen will adjust the size of the Eraser tool, regardless of which drawing tool is selected.